Develop Phonemic Awareness with These Educational Apps

 Futaba – Classroom Games for Kids

-Futaba Classroom Games for Kids allows up to 4 kids to sit around the iPad answering questions to win points.
-This app is useful for reviewing vocabulary and facts already in the app with settings to create and add your own content.
-There is even a single player mode perfect for independent play or homework time.
-With the amount of customization options in this app it is really an exciting app for teachers and parents.
-This app would be great for your child to review content already learned this school year over the summer.
-The app is $6.99 and offers content in multiple subject areas.
-There is a free version you can try called Word Games for Kids, but know there are ads in the app.
-This app is appropriate for children ages 5-8.
+Futaba Classroom Games for Kids allows up to 4 kids to sit around the iPad, answering questions to win points.
+This app is useful for reviewing vocabulary and facts already in the app and includes settings to create and add your own content.
+There is even a single-player mode, which is perfect for independent play or homework time.
+With the number of customization options, it is really an exciting app for teachers and parents.
+This app would be great for your child to review content already learned during the school year.
+The app costs $6.99 and offers content in multiple subject areas.
+There is a free version you can try called Word Games for Kids–Futaba, but there are ads in the app.
+Futaba Classroom Games for Kids is appropriate for children ages 5-8.

 Operation Math Code Squad

 Operation Math Code Squad gets up to 4 kids together to take math operation challenges.
 Using the same theme as the well-loved Operation Math app from Spinlight Studios, the teams of kids playing are challenged to answer math problems in order to complete missions.
 The app does rank players, but is thoughtfully designed to get kids supporting each other instead of pitting them against each other.
 If you want to keep playing, all players need to answer questions correctly.
 Game play includes all operations and is easy to customize for the unique level of multiple players.
 The app is easy to use and fun for group play.
 One struggle we had was telling the difference between the numbers 9 and 6, which you often have to read upside down; this it was hard to do quickly because the numbers were spinning in the middle of the screen.
 This would be a great multi-player app to use to practice math facts.
 Operation Math Code Squad costs$2.99 and is available for iPad.